Helping leads feel comfortable with your brand and gaining their trust is a big part of successfully converting potential new customers.

 Many times, this is all a potential customer needs to get over the buying hump and actually make a purchase.
 But there are many more reasons why testimonials are important now, and growing in importance in the online marketing strategy realm.
 Let’s discuss the other advantages of testimonials and how to utilize them in your marketing companies.

 In a world where most industries have countless businesses competing for a piece of the pie, almost anyone can say that they’re an expert in their field.
 When prospective customers have little information to go on, they don’t really know who is authentic and who is merely a charlatan.

 Other times, they need a bit more convincing in order to take action.
-Testimonials are helpful because they provide an opportunity to state specific benefits from others who have experience with the product or service.
+Digital marketing Testimonials are helpful because they provide an opportunity to state specific benefits from others who have experience with the product or service.

-If a business sells a product that relieves arthritis, it might include a testimonial from a customer stating “this product eliminated my arthritis within a one week.”
+If a business sells a product that relieves arthritis, it might include a testimonial from a customer stating “this product eliminated my arthritis within one week.”
 This would tell prospective customers about how the product improved their life in a highly specific manner.
 If they had any questions beforehand pertaining to the details, a testimonial would address them while providing direct proof that the product’s claims are legitimate.

 When you combine all of these previous advantages, it results in the biggest advantage of all…more conversions.
 According to Visual Website Optimizer, a case study by WikiJob proved that A/B testing customer testimonials increased their sales by 34 percent.
 While it’s unlikely that all businesses will experience this high of a sales increase, it shows that testimonials have an undeniable impact on consumers.

 Now that we know that advantages of this tactic, here are a three ways to obtain testimonials:

 Here are some tips for implementing testimonials into your digital advertising:

 First, you want to ensure that you’re acting within the law and not doing anything that could be considered unethical.